MFA ProgramSee writers who attended this program

 Writing for Stage and Screen: Hal Ackerman, Khris Baxter, Peter Behrens, Trish Harnetiaux, Branden Jacobs-Jenkins, Brighde Mullins, and Daniel Pinchbeck

 Faculty for the Latin American track of the program:

 Fiction: Carolina De Robertis, Mary Gaitskill, Cristina Garcia, Francisco Goldman, Manuel Gonzalez, Fred Leebron, Chris Offutt, Nelly Rosario, Maxine Swann, and Héctor Tobar

 Nonfiction: Francisco Goldman, Chris Offutt, Maxine Swann, and Héctor Tobar

 Young Adult: Cristina Garcia

 Students attend two weeklong residencies each year, in January and May, at the Queens University campus in Charlotte, North Carolina.
 Students in the Latin American track of the program attend a 15-day residency each July/August, which rotates each year between Buenos Aires, Argentina; Rio de Janeiro, Brazil; and Santiago, Chile.
-The 2019 residency will be held in Santiago, Chile.
+The 2022 residency will be held in Rio de Janeiro, Brazil.
 Students may transfer between Charlotte and Latin American tracks.

 The program hosts a biennial alumni conference that offers small workshops with editors and agents.
 Other features include the post-graduate Book Development program, during which students work on a manuscript with an editor from a major press.

 The application deadline is March 1 for the summer term, July 1 for the fall term, and October 1 for the spring term.
-Submissions for the fall term are currently extended until July 15.
-Please check the program website for other extensions.
+Please check the program website for more information.